 Alcoholism is a disease.
 It causes chemical changes in the brain that affect impulse control.
 While the severity of the disease varies from person to person, someone typically has an alcohol addiction if they rely heavily on alcohol and are unable to remain sober for an extended period of time.

 Alcoholism invariably involves more than just consuming alcohol.
 While someone can appear to function normally, it doesn’t mean that they don’t have a problem.
-If life is being adversely affected and you’re unable to reduce or stop drinking on your own, it’s time to address the issue and seek help.
+If their life is being adversely affected and they're unable to reduce or stop drinking on their own, it’s time to address the issue and seek help.
+It can be challenging to approach someone who suffers from alcohol addiction so its worth speaking to one of our Treatment Advisors for tips on alcohol intervention.

-From consuming alcohol to cope with stress or self-medicating to mask mental health problems, residential rehab provides the opportunity to address the root of the pain that’s encouraging you to drink.
+From consuming alcohol to cope with stress or self-medicating to mask mental health problems or trauma, residential rehab provides the opportunity to address the root of the pain that’s encouraging the individual to drink.
 An alcohol clinic setting boasts qualified and approachable staff trained to deal with alcohol addiction.
-From medical monitoring throughout the detox and withdrawal process to consistent, round-the-clock care, rehab allows you the space away from your everyday life and environment to focus on your recovery in a caring environment.
-Invariably, offering a two-pronged approach to treatment, rehab deals with both the physical aspect of addiction and your mindset towards alcohol.
+From medical monitoring throughout the detox and withdrawal process to consistent, round-the-clock care, rehab allows space away from everyday life and creates an environment that focuses on recovery.
+Invariably, offering a two-pronged approach to treatment, rehab deals with both the physical aspect of addiction and the mindset towards alcohol.

-Your drinking may have started to edge out activities that you used to enjoy or prevent you from keeping up with responsibilities at home, work or school.
+Further to this drinking alcohol may have started to change the individuals behaviour and edge out into activities that they used to enjoy.
+It may even prevent the individual from keeping up with responsibilities at home, work or school and they may appear as completely unmanageable.

-When the effects of alcohol wear off, you may experience a range of withdrawal symptoms.
-Alcohol changes your brain chemistry.
-When you drink heavily over a long period of time, the brain tries to adapt.
-If you stop drinking, the brain has to readjust the chemical imbalance, thereby, creating uncomfortable physical and emotional sensations.
+When the effects of alcohol wear off, they may experience a range of withdrawal symptoms.
+Alcohol changes brain chemistry and long term use can increase the likelihood of conditions such as wet brain (Wernicke–Korsakoff syndrome) and depression.
+When someone drinks over a long period of time, the brain tries to adapt.
+If that person then stops drinking, the brain has to readjust the chemical imbalance, thereby, creating uncomfortable physical and emotional sensations.

 If you are concerned about a loved one you may wonder how to spot the signs of alcoholism?